Instructor: Tim Chumley

 Monday

 • Topic: Section 8.2: Applications to geometry, continued.
-We conclude our discussion on volumes and discuss arc lengths.
+We continue our discussion on solids of revolution.

 • Class materials: Lecture notes, worksheet